Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 ## Lighthouse
 - Lighthouse was used to test the sites:
     - Performance - How the page performs during loading.
-    - Accessibility - How accessible is the site and how can it be improved.
+    - Accessibility - How accessible is the site and how can it be improved?
-    - Best Practices - How does the site live up to industry best practices.
+    - Best Practices - How does the site live up to industry best practices?
-    - SEO - Search engine optimisation.
+    - SEO - Search engine optimization.
 <br>

-<p>After a few test and changes I managed to increase the score by changing image formats and adding meta discription to the head.</p>
+<p>After a few tests and changes I managed to increase the score by changing image formats and adding a meta description to the head.</p>

 <br>